 A study published in the Ageing Research Reviews made an in-depth analysis and was found out that it is an effective method in making our body strong.
 In fact, it is now being studied as an effective anti-aging treatment.

 With reduced lens, it is a form of hormesis.
 This is because you are forcing your eyes to be clearer.
-This involved actively focusing into objects and texts.
+This involved actively focusing on objects and texts.

 Source: Mattson, Mark P. “Hormesis Defined.”
 Ageing Research Reviews, vol. 7, no. 1, 2008, pp. 1–7.
 Crossref, doi:10.1016/j.arr.2007.08.007.